mageplaza/magento-2-auto-related-products-graphql/README.md

 To start working with Automatic Related Product GraphQL in Magento, you need to:

 - Use Magento 2.3.x or higher, Return your site to developer mode
-- Refer to our supported GraphQL requests: https://documenter.getpostman.com/view/10589000/SzfCVSAP?version=latest
+- Refer to our supported GraphQL requests [here](https://documenter.getpostman.com/view/10589000/SzfCVSAP?version=latest)

 ![arp](https://i.imgur.com/5hIdIBg.png)